phelelani/nf-rnaSeqCount/README.md

 ```
 params.data     = '/path/to/data'                       // Path to where the input data is located (where fastq files are located).
 params.out      = '/path/to/output'                     // Path to where the output should be directed.
-params.genome   = '/path/to/genome.fa'                  // The whole genome sequence
+params.genome   = '/path/to/genome.fa'                  // The whole genome sequence (fasta | fa | fna).
-params.index    = '/path/to/STARIndex'                  // Path to where the STAR index files are locaded
+params.index    = '/path/to/STARIndex'                  // Path to where the STAR index files are locaded.
-params.genes    = '/path/to/genes.gtf'                  // The genome annotation file
+params.genes    = '/path/to/genes.gtf'                  // The genome annotation file.
-params.bind     = '/path/to/bind;/another/path/to/bind' // Paths to be passed onto the singularity image (Semi-colon separated)
+params.bind     = '/path/to/bind;/another/path/to/bind' // Paths to be passed onto the singularity image (Semi-colon separated).
 ```

 Then run the pipeline: